Table of Contents

 - University Health Services

-Your health coverage isn’t technically run by the Graduate Employee Organization (GEO): it’s administered by University Health Services (UHS) and Cigna, and is underwritten by Consolidated Health Plans.
-We refer to it as a “UHS/GEO” plan in this booklet, however, for a number of reasons.
+Your health coverage (Student Health Benefit Plan or “SHBP) isn’t run by the Graduate Employee Organization (GEO); it’s administered by University Health Services (UHS) and Cigna, and is underwritten by Consolidated Health Plans (CHP).
+We refer to it as a “UHS/GEO” plan, however, for a number of reasons.
 First, because your ability to get the plan at an affordable-rate is entirely dependent your GEO-status.
-GEO’s contract with the University ensures that almost every grad employee who works for UMass-Amherst gets discounted health insurance.
+GEO’s contract with the University ensures that almost every graduate employee who works for UMass-Amherst gets discounted health insurance.

 There’s a reason why the university covers most of the health fee for GEO eligible employees: the hard work of graduate students through GEO since it’s inception.
 Before grad employees decided to unionize, many of us on campus did not have our health insurance paid for by the University.
 In 1991, a year after UMass grad students voted in favor of unionization, GEO won a 79% waiver of health fees for grad employees and their families after a 10-day strike.
 Since then, subsequent GEO contracts have gradually added benefits and new forms of coverage to our health coverage.

-In past negotiations we’ve gained a Dental Plan (available only to GEO members) – making UMass-Amherst grad students some of the few grad employees in the country to receive subsidized dental care.
-In our negotiations for the 2004-2007 contract we lowered the cost of family health insurance, and secured full 12 month coverage for grad students.
+In past negotiations, we won a dental plan (available only to GEO members), making UMass-Amherst graduate students some of the few graduate employees in the country to receive subsidized dental care.
+In our negotiations for the 2004-2007 contract we lowered the cost of family health insurance, and secured full 12 month coverage for graduate students.

-We also refer to it as a “GEO” plan because the GEO leaderSHBP and staff is happy to assist you in answering any questions you may have about your coverage.
-If you have any questions, give us a call at 545-0705, or send us an an email.
+We also refer to it as a “GEO” plan because the GEO leadership and staff is happy to assist you in answering any questions you may have about your coverage.
+If you have any questions, give us a call at 545-0705, or send us an an email at firstname.lastname@example.org.

 (Lack of) Costs for the GEO-Eligible

-But whereas most students have to pay for the UHS health plan, GEO-eligible grad students only have to pay a small percentage of the premium.
-The chart below lists the relative costs of the plan to GEO-eligible and non-GEO-eligible grad students:
+But whereas most students have to pay for the Student Health Benefit Plan, GEO-eligible graduate students who meet the minimum earning requirements only have to pay a small percentage of the premium.
+The chart below lists the relative costs of the plan to GEO-eligible and non-GEO-eligible graduate students:

 Individual Health Care Costs